What type of cage does my snake require?

 What about UV-B light?

 The light requirements of snakes are not well understood.
-While UV-B light is necessary to provide Vitamin D-3 for most reptiles, veterinarians are divided about the need for UV light for snakes.
-This is because snakes consume whole prey in their diets, and the prey is "nutritionally balanced" for snakes.
+While UV-B light is necessary to provide vitamin D3 for most reptiles, veterinarians are divided about the need for UV light for snakes.
+This is because snakes consume whole prey in their diets, and the prey is nutritionally balanced for snakes.
 However, providing UV light would certainly not be harmful and may be beneficial, so it would probably be wise to provide some type of UV-B light such as a Vita-Lite.
-Speak with local pet store or your veterinarian about their feelings regarding the need for UV-B light for your snake.
-Many people try to mimic the natural seasonal change in light (photoperiod) to promote good health, balance and to enhance breeding success.
+Speak with your local pet store or your veterinarian about the need for UV-B light for your snake.
+Many people try to mimic the natural seasonal change in light (photoperiod) to promote good health, balance, and to enhance breeding success.